Jack Frost (1997 film): Casting

-Cooney, Paige and Slotnick (along with Lisa Bankert) cast Christopher Allport in the lead role as Sam Tiler.
-Other actors and actresses cast for the film included Shannon Elizabeth in her screen debut as Jill Metzner, Stephen Mendel as Agent Manners, F. William Parker as Paul Davrow, Eileen Seeley as Anne Tiler, Darren O. Campbell as Tommy Davrow, and Scott MacDonald as Jack Frost.
+Filming

+Prism was set to finance the film, but went bankrupt three weeks before principal photography began, leaving its banker, Lou Horowitz, to oversee the film.
 The film was shot on short ends (100-300-foot leftovers of 1,000-foot rolls that major film producers discard) in January 1994 over a course of 18 days.
 Portions of the film were filmed at the Fawn Lodge in Fawnskin, California, on the north west shore of Big Bear Lake.
-According to MacDonald, the film was shot during a severe winter drought, in which there was barely any snow on the ground, and temperatures often reached as high as 70 °F (21.11 °C).
+According to Scott MacDonald, the film was shot during a severe winter drought, in which there was barely any snow on the ground, and temperatures often reached as high as 70 °F (21.11 °C).
 This resulted in the crew having to use foam and cotton as snow substitutes.
+Further addressing the low budget of the film, Cooney referenced Campbell Soup's "Let it Snow" advertisement and noted that the commercial (which similarly features a living snowman character) had a budget "three times" that of the film.
+Furthermore, he stated that Identity, another film that he wrote, had a budget of $30 million, while Jack Frost was made for "the cost of its catering budget".